All Products

 Note

-After you delete the pod, the system automatically recreates the pod.
+After you delete the pod in the StatefulSet, the system automatically creates a new pod.

 kubectl get pod -l app=nginx

-The following output shows that the new pod has the same name as the pod you deleted.
+The expected output shows that the new pod has the same name as the deleted pod.
+This is a feature of StatefulSets.

 NAME READY STATUS RESTARTS AGE